KasperFranz/wtfm.io/manuscript/README.md

 ### Questions & Exercises

 Some people learn better by doing, rather than through study.
-With this in mind, the end of every chapter will include a set of questions and exercises to not only practice what has been covered, but also give you an opportunity to establish your own habits.
+With this in mind, the end of every chapter will include a set of questions and exercises to not only help you practice what has been covered, but also give you an opportunity to establish your own documentation habits.
+Understanding where your strengths are will help weave documentation into your development process, rather than letting it become a chore you would rather put off until later.